Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type

-On the DAHA side, the 3d limit is referred to as rational degeneration.
-Therefore, the 3d $ {Sp}(N) $ gauge theory with hypermultiplets in four fundamental and one anti-symmetric representations is expected to be isomorphic to the rational spherical DAHA of $(C^{\vee}_N, C_{N})$-type.
-On the other hand, performing a similar calculation in five dimensions on $ T^2 \times \mathbb{R}^3 $, the KK modes in the $ T^2 $ direction deform the one-loop determinant and monopole bubbling into the Jacobi theta function, resulting in elliptic difference operator \cite{Yoshida:2021wot}.
-It is interesting to study the relation between deformation quantization of 't Hooft surface operators in \cite{Yoshida:2021wot} and elliptic lift of van Diejen operators.
+On the DAHA side, this corresponds to the rational degeneration.
+Therefore, the 3d ${Sp}(N)$ gauge theory with four fundamental hypermultiplets and one hypermultiplet in the antisymmetric representation is expected to be related to the rational spherical DAHA of $(C^{\vee}_N, C_N)$-type.
+On the other hand, performing a similar analysis in five dimensions on $T^2 \times \mathbb{R}^3$ should lead to elliptic difference operators, since the KK modes along $T^2$ deform the one-loop determinants and monopole bubbling contributions into Jacobi theta functions \cite{Yoshida:2021wot}.
+From this viewpoint, it would be interesting to study the relation between the deformation quantization of 't Hooft surface operators in \cite{Yoshida:2021wot} and the elliptic lift of van Diejen operators.